shayakchemistry/DataSciencePrep/AlgoProject/README.md

 The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
 The eight queens puzzle is an example of the more general n queens problem of placing n non-attacking queens on an n×n chessboard, for which solutions exist for all natural numbers n with the exception of n = 2 and n = 3.
 The eight queens puzzle has 92 distinct solutions.
 If solutions that differ only by the symmetry operations of rotation and reflection of the board are counted as one, the puzzle has 12 solutions.
 These are called fundamental solutions.

 A fundamental solution usually has eight variants (including its original form) obtained by rotating 90, 180, or 270° and then reflecting each of the four rotational variants in a mirror in a fixed position.
 However, should a solution be equivalent to its own 90° rotation (as happens to one solution with five queens on a 5×5 board), that fundamental solution will have only two variants (itself and its reflection).
 Should a solution be equivalent to its own 180° rotation (but not to its 90° rotation), it will have four variants (itself and its reflection, its 90° rotation and the reflection of that).
 If n > 1, it is not possible for a solution to be equivalent to its own reflection because that would require two queens to be facing each other.
 Of the 12 fundamental solutions to the problem with eight queens on an 8×8 board, exactly one (solution 12 below) is equal to its own 180° rotation, and none is equal to its 90° rotation; thus, the number of distinct solutions is 11×8 + 1×4 = 92.
+This is demonstrated in nQueen.cpp program.

 ##### The Knights Tour

 A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.
 If the knight ends on a square that is one knight's move from the beginning square (so that it could tour the board again immediately, following the same path), the tour is closed; otherwise, it is open.

 The knight's tour problem is the mathematical problem of finding a knight's tour.
 Creating a program to find a knight's tour is a common problem given to computer science students.
 Variations of the knight's tour problem involve chessboards of different sizes than the usual 8 × 8, as well as irregular (non-rectangular) boards.
+This is demonstrated in KnightTour.cpp program.

 ### Greedy Algorithm